HIM-AIM/CLM-Access/README.md

-# CLM-access:A specialized foundation model provides a brand-new solution for high-dimensional single-cell ATAC-seq data
+# CLM-Access: A Specialized Foundation Model for High-Dimensional Single-Cell ATAC-Seq analysis

 This repository is the official implementation of CLM-access:A specialized foundation model provides a brand-new solution for high-dimensional single-cell ATAC-seq data.